srware/Retail_Workshop/Content/media_sdk_decode_linux.md

 ## Hardware Decoding
 The current code is configured to use software based decoding.
 The open-source Media SDK doesn't include software decoders so we need to update the code to use hardware based decoding which will also give improved efficiency and speed.

-If software based decoders are available the Intel(R) Media SDK is able to select the best decode implementation based on the platform capabilities, first checking to see if hardware can be used and falling back to software if not by using the **'MFX_IMPL_AUTO_ANY'** implementation.
+If software based decoders are available the Intel® Media SDK is able to select the best decode implementation based on the platform capabilities, first checking to see if hardware can be used and falling back to software if not by using the **'MFX_IMPL_AUTO_ANY'** implementation.
 In our case software decoders are not available so we will use the **'MFX_IMPL_HARDWARE'** implementation to force hardware based decoding.

 > **Intel® Media Server Studio Professional Edition** is required to get optimised software fallback on Linux.